Is THCA Legal in Florida?

 Is there a serving cap on hemp THC in Florida?

 No. Unlike Alabama (10 mg per serving, 40 mg per package) or Wyoming (0.5 mg per serving for beverages), Florida has no statewide mg cap on hemp-derived THC.
-The statutory constraint is the 0.3% delta-9 threshold plus the labeling rules in 581.217 and Rule 5K-4.034.
+The statutory constraint is the 0.3% total delta-9 THC threshold, including the 0.877 x THCA conversion under Rule 5K-4.034, plus the labeling rules in 581.217.

 This page is provided for informational purposes by ComplyAssistAI LLC and is not legal advice.
 Hemp and cannabis law in Florida changes frequently.
 For business compliance questions, consult a Florida-licensed cannabis attorney.
 Find one in our Cannabis Lawyer Directory.